 - a.
 All requests for the installation of a satellite dish antenna must be in writing on the form available from the office of the Site Manager; - b.
 The resident requesting the installation of the satellite dish antenna must be named as Head of Household on the lease for the affected unit; - c.
-Prior to signing a contract for satellite service, the resident must notify the Property or Site Manager and request, in writing, permission to install the satellite dish antenna; and - d.
+Prior to signing a contract for satellite service, the resident must notify the Property or d.
 Upon receipt of written permission from the Site Manager, the resident must notify the provider/installer to contact the Property Manager concerning the Authority-approved Installation Guidelines and for authorization to install the satellite dish antenna.